moodle/devdocs/general/app/overview.md

 The app can also be compiled to work with a single site, or a list of approved sites.
 Which may be desirable for building custom applications.
 For most people though, [the official app from MoodleHQ](https://moodle.com/app/) will be sufficient because it's not restricted to any site.

-Keep in mind that the application only works with moodle sites that allow it, and this is disabled by default.
-If you want to allow users to log into your site using the app, make sure to [enable it in the settings](https://docs.moodle.org/en/Moodle_app_guide_for_admins#Enable_mobile_services_on_your_site).
+Keep in mind that the application only works with moodle sites that allow it, and this is disabled by default in some sites.
+If you want to allow users to log into your site using the app, make sure to check that it's [enabled in the settings](https://docs.moodle.org/en/Moodle_app_guide_for_admins#Enable_mobile_services_on_your_site).
 If you are not the site owner, reach out to the administrators.

 ### Architecture